SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Experiments

 \subsection{More Evaluations and Analysis}

-\myparagraph{Different operations for semantic neighbor searching} To determine the requirement of feature fusion, we prepare a set of tests employing different operations, \ie using $\x$, $\tilde \x$ or $concate(\x|\tilde \x)$, to find the semantic neighbors.
+\myparagraph{Different Operations for Cluster-level Neighbor Searching} To determine the requirement of feature fusion, we prepare a set of tests employing different operations, \ie using $\x$ and $\bm{\tilde x}$, to find the cluster neighbors.
 The experimental results are listed in Table~\ref{tab:featurefusion}.
-We can read that using $\x$ or $concate(\x|\tilde \x)$ in the semantic neighbor searching stage will yield acceptable performance in finding semantic neighbors, but still inferior than the results of using fusion feature $\f$.
+We can read that only using $\bm{\tilde x}$ in the cluster neighbor searching stage will also yield acceptable performance in finding cluster neighbors.
+This observation confirms that rich information on the high-level neighbor structure may be gleaned using just a silhouette source.
+However, the results obtained from the LTCC dataset indicate that the feature fusion operations did not yield optimal performance.
+The rationales behind this observation will be elaborated upon in the supplementary materials.

-Interestingly, we notice of that using $\tilde x$ alone did produce the leading results on dataset VC-Clothes, even exceeding over MaskCL; whereas it produced the worst performance on datasets LTCC and PRCC.
-As demonstrated in Figure~\ref{fig:imagequality}, VC-Clothes is a synthetic dataset with superior pedestrian image quality.
-Thus the extracted semantic masks are also higher-quality compared to that on LTCC and PRCC.
-This observation confirms that rich information on high-level semantic structure may be gleaned using just semantic source especially when the quality of semantic source is sufficient.

-\myparagraph{Performance Evaluation on Deepchange} Deepchange is the latest, largest, and realistic person \reid{} benchmark with clothes change.
-We conduct experiments to evaluate the performance of MaskCL and SpCL on this dataset, and report the results in Table~\ref{tab:Deepchange-MaskCL}.
-Moreover, we also listed the results of supervised training methods using the different backbones provided by Deepchange~\cite{Deepchange}.
+\myparagraph{Performance Evaluation on DeepChange} DeepChange is the latest, largest, and realistic person \reid{} benchmark with clothes change.
+We conduct experiments to evaluate the performance of SiCL and SpCL on this dataset, and report the results in Table~\ref{tab:Deepchange-SiCL}.
+Moreover, we also listed the results of supervised training methods using the different backbones provided by DeepChange~\cite{Deepchange}.

-\myparagraph{Visualization} To gain some intuitive understanding of the performance of our proposed MaskCL, we conduct a set of data visualization experiments on LTCC to visualize selected query samples with the top-10 best matching images in the gallery set, and display the visualization results in Figure~\ref{fig:vision_MaskCL_3}, where we also show the results of a competitive baseline CACL and more visualisation results are available in the {\textit{Supplementary Material}}.
-Compared to CACL, MaskCL yields more precise matching results.
-The majority of the incorrect samples matched by CACL are in the same color as the query sample.
-These findings imply that MaskCL can successfully learn more clothing invariance features and hence identify more precise matches.

-{ \myparagraph{Neighbor Searching Selection} To have some intuitive understanding of the model improvement during training process, we visualised the average proportion of correct identity images being sampled by Eq.~\eqref{eq:Bernoulli} from semantic neighbor set $\A$, and disaply the curves in Figure \ref{fig:benulisample}.
-As training continue, the proportion also increase.
-These trends confirm that MaskCL can consequently increasing similarity between different clusters of the same identity hence sampling more correct identiy instance from semantic neighbor sets.